Site icon Our Breathing Planet

 Striped Skunk Physical Description

-That difference remains minor, though.
+That difference remains relatively minor, though.
 As a general principle, the males grow to about 10% larger than their female counterparts.
 This includes both weight and length of body.
 Exceptional individuals do naturally occur, however, completely regardless of their gender.

-Overall, individuals attain an average head-to-tail length equaling between 20.5 – 30.3 in (52 – 77 cm).
+Overall, individuals attain an average head-to-tail length measuring somewhere between 20.5 – 30.3 in (52 – 77 cm).
 Body mass also varies accordingly.
 Specimens therefore typically display weights ranging from 4 – 9.9 lb (1.8 – 4.5 kg).
-Some do reach as much as 12 lb (5.5 kg), though.
+Some of them do reach as much as 12 lb (5.5 kg), though.

 Source: https://bit.ly/3VWnzv7 Public Domain Image